Author: Lisa Hill | Last Updated: May 2023

-As people return to offices, pubs and restaurants and more thorough cleans are required, commercial cleaning is a service that is seeing an increase in demand.
-In this article we answer all of your frequently asked questions on all things commercial cleaning.
+Now that the majority of us have returned to regularly attending offices, pubs and restaurants; more thorough cleans are required; commercial cleaning is, therefore, a service that is seeing an increase in demand.
+In this article, we answer all of your frequently asked questions on all things commercial cleaning.

 What is considered commercial cleaning?

-The scope of commercial cleaning includes floors, walls, furniture, lighting, ceilings, windows, dining and kitchen areas, and often requires specialist tools and methods.
+The scope of commercial cleaning includes floors, walls, furniture, lighting, ceilings, windows, and dining and kitchen areas; they often require specialist tools and methods.

 What’s the difference between domestic and commercial cleaning?